Using Guardrails to Detect Violations and Risk

 Security Best Practices — These guardrails are designed to detect relationships between objects and identities that may represent security risks, such as cloud instances that are exposed to the public, security groups that are accessible from external networks, and Lambda functions with admin access.

-Service Access — These guardrails are designed to detect service identities and accounts with highly sensitive admin access that may pose a significant risk to your cloud infrastructure.
+Service Access — These guardrails are designed to detect service identities and sources with highly sensitive admin access that may pose a significant risk to your cloud infrastructure.

-Shadow Access — These guardrails are designed to detect access from unknown cloud accounts or subscriptions that may indicate illegitimate or "shadow" access to cloud resources.
+Shadow Access — These guardrails are designed to detect access from unknown cloud sources or subscriptions that may indicate illegitimate or "shadow" access to cloud resources.

 Select Guardrails in the left menu to view the guardrails that are currently available to use.